PantelisK/graphql-scala-sangria/README.md

 sbt ~reStart
 ```

-SBT will automatically compile and restart the server whenever the source code changes.
+SBT (resolver plugin) will automatically compile and restart the server whenever the source code changes.

 After the server is started you can run queries interactively using [GraphiQL](https://github.com/graphql/graphiql) by opening [http://localhost:8080](http://localhost:8080) in a browser.